KamalSinghKhanna/KamalSinghKhanna/README.md

 ### About Me 🚀

-🌱 I’m currently learning Web Devlopement and Machine learning.

 🔭 I'm an open source enthusiast and trying to learn devops.

+### 💻 I’m currently working as
+CommunityClassroom Campus Leader.

+### 🌱 I'm currently studying
+Data Structures and Algorithms in java and machine learning.

 ### 🚀 Time for some stats